gregory-ledenev/Vert.x-EasyRouting/README.md

 ### Annotating Methods

-#### @GET, @POST, @PUT, @DELETE, @PATCH
+#### @GET, @POST, @PUT, @DELETE, @PATCH, @ANY

 Use `@GET`, `@POST`, `@PUT`, `@DELETE`, or `@PATCH` annotations to define handler methods for specific HTTP methods.
+Use `@ANY` to define handler methods that handle any types of HTTP methods.
 The `value` parameter specifies the URL path for the handler.
 You may use the optional `requiredRoles` parameter to specify required roles for the method, which will be checked during JWT authentication.
 If nor roles are specified, the method will be accessible to all authenticated users.

 ```java